patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 This guide outlines the major steps you should take to upgrade your product's codebase from PatternFly 4 to PatternFly 5, as well as a detailed list of our [major release notes](get-started/upgrade.md#major-release-notes).

-## Most impactful changes

-### Event handler callback changes

-Consumer requested to have our callbacks meet industry standards in order to make it easier to integrate our components with third party libraries, so that they don’t have to build wrappers to use with third party libraries.

 ## Get help

 If you need support as you upgrade to PatternFly 5, the PatternFly team is here to help.
 Reach out to us on [Slack](https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ) or ask a question on our [GitHub discussion board](https://github.com/orgs/patternfly/discussions).
 We'll always do our best to answer your questions and connect you with the right people quickly.

-# Use Codemods to upgrade your product's codebase
+# Upgrade your product's codebase

 When you upgrade your product to PatternFly 5, several breaking changes will likely be introduced to your product’s codebase.
 We are using a suite of Codemods to simplify and streamline the upgrade process.
 Instead of requiring you to manually identify errors and issues in your codebase, you can run our Codemods to quickly identify and fix all issues.

 To utilize our Codemods, you can [view the project on GitHub](https://github.com/patternfly/pf-codemods/) and refer to the following instructions.

-##  How to run our Codemods
+##  Run our Codemods

+**Note:** Running Codemods after making manual changes will lead to even more manual intervention and cleanup.
+Because of this, we strongly recommend running Codemods _before_ making any manual changes to your codebase.

 To run our Codemods, complete the following steps: